thelonelinux/Edureka_Java_All_Learning/Edureka_MicroservicesCertification_Part_2.md

   * This is only used to check what all api's call are preesnt in our microservice,
   * You can check by opening this url in the browser => localhost://6200/swagger-ui/index.html
   * A UI will open up, there you will see all the list of get, post thing you are doing in that current microservice in orderserviceloadbalancer.

+* PROMETHEUS
+  * IN LAYMAN WORDS (For detail - please check in video only)
+  * Visualizing Spring Boot Metrics from Prometheus Dashboard in Graph or better manner.
+  * This is that metric displaying dashboard which we learn previously in Actuator in previous classes
+  * This will give you the stats of your machine, RAM, CPU in better format
+  * So here we will run Prometheus image in separate docker Container in AWS EC2 Instance only and then run the docker container where our microservices are there.
+  * In it's docker file we will set port of orderserviceloadbalancer, so it will pull the metric of this orderserviceloadbalancer after every 5 minutes, specified in it's docker file.
+  * It has time series DB where metric details after every certain interval is stored.
+  * And now open this apis.
+You will see prometheus Dashboard.
+  * GRAFANA
+    * Grafana is better way to show all the metrics,
+    * So run this Grafana also in the Docker Container in some port . we will do this in AWS EC2 instance only.
+    * Here we will add prometheus api and visualize the metrics in graph format.

+* SPRING AOP
+  *

+* ------ END OF CLASS 12 ------
+* ------ END OF TRAINING CUM CERTIFICATION ------